almayor/correct-me/README.md

 ## Running the application

 You can run the application either with `stack` or using `docker-compose`.
+The API can be accessed at `localhost:8080`.
+Note that most endpoints are protected by [BasicAuth](https://en.wikipedia.org/wiki/Basic_access_authentication) or [JWT](https://jwt.io/).
+To access them, you need to register by issuing a POST request to `/api/users`.
+See [API Documentation](#api-documentation) for details.

 ### Stack